Paris Walking Tours

 Construction began in 1846 under the direction of architect Francois Christian Gau of Cologne.
 After his death in 1853, the work was taken over by Theodore Ballu.

-The Architecture and the Principle Works
+Architecture and Principal Works

 The Church is an imposing gothic structure of the 13th century style.
 It is built in the form of the Latin cross, selected by Gau to add to its lightness.